 Remember, the time you are hiking over these different stretches of the trail, you have your hiking gear with you, your foam sleeping pad and all, and this adds onto the strain on the knees.

-In actual sense though, this band of tissue cannot stretch but the muscles underneath it, that is, the glutes, the quads and even the calves can be forced to stretch as a result of this strain.
+In actual sense though, this band of tissue cannot stretch but the muscles underneath – the glutes, the quads and even the calves can be forced to stretch as a result of this strain.

-This would cause some serious repercussions on the knee, and pain is always the indication that something is not right.
+This would cause some serious repercussions on the knee.
+Pain is always the indication that something is not right.
 The band might also become inflamed due to too much strain.